coop-blake/Dalchemist/README.md

 ## ![Icon](./Documentation/resources/terminal.svg) Terminal Interface

-Some commands are available from the terminal and can be executed without the graphical user interface.
+Commands available from the terminal that can be executed without the graphical user interface.

 ### 🗒️ Generate File Outputs